West Jakarta: Economy

 After South Jakarta, West Jakarta is now designed to become a new business district for the Jakarta area and beyond.
-Particularly in Kembangan District, malls, entertainment centers, shopping centers, office centers, hospitals and schools have been built.
+Particularly in Kembangan District, malls, entertainment centers, shopping centers, office centers, hospitals and schools have been recently built.
 This area has become a strategic area because it is passed by the circuit of the Jakarta Outer Ring Road (Jalan Lingkar Luar Jakarta).

+High Rise Superblock Buildings

+West Jakarta is one of the most densely populated areas for high-rise living in Indonesia.
+The skyline is dominated by several massive "superblocks" (integrated complexes of malls, offices and apartments).
+Some of the include: